AQNclasses/notes-405-su26/topics/6-shortest-paths.md

 ## Assumptions:

-- Directed Graph
+- Directed Weighted Graph (easy to extend to unweighted case)
-- No negative weights
+- No negative weights (will discuss later)

 ## Starting algorithm